How many countries?

 There are links between countries and languages.
 Example: Above the list of agencies for Albania, there is a link to the Albanian language resources, and, at the bottom of the list of Albanian language resources, there is a link to Albania.

 The Wayback Machine is used when needed.
 Example: Nine of the first ten links for East Timor.

 Google Translate is at the top of every page.

-Longevity: Websites disappear from the internet all the time, mostly because they take a lot of work and commitment and need knowledgeable personnel, or because they run out of funds to cover the costs.
+Longevity: Websites disappear from the internet all the time, mostly because they take a lot of work and commitment and need knowledgeable personnel, or because funds to cover the costs run out.
 Here's a list of just a few of the sites the HotPeachPages once linked to that suddenly just ceased to be there.
-The links I've provided take you to where these disappeared sites are stored on the Internet Archive, using the Wayback Machine:
+(The links I've provided here take you to where these disappeared sites are stored on the Internet Archive, using the Wayback Machine):